Fox News Shakeup: Network Cancels Long-Running Show, Adds Pair Of New Programs

 On Wednesday, Sept.
 10, Fox News confirmed it canceled "MediaBuzz," the network’s long-running media analysis show, and detailed a broader weekend shuffle.

-The moves include a new two-hour block for McEnany and a Sunday hour hosted in rotation by Doocy and Heinrich, according to the Hollywood Reporter.
+The moves include a new two-hour block for McEnany and a Sunday hour hosted in rotation by Doocy and Heinrich.

 What’s New